compsci-suny-newpaltz/Hackaton-Voting/README.md

 - A running counter shows progress, e.g., (x/y judgments completed) above the project list.
 - Judges can edit their submitted scores until the judging phase closes.

-### Drafts, Teams, Notifications
+### Teams, Notifications
-- Draft projects are visible only to the creator until published (not visible to teammates until published).
+- All projects are visible to all users immediately after creation.
 - No notifications (no emails or in-app notifications) for any events.
 - Project ownership is not transferable.